So we didn’t start LTBI just to taco bout food.

-I have talked about it before and I’ll talk about it again.
-I love summer and one of the biggest reasons are tomatoes.
+I have talked about it before, and I’ll talk about it again.
+I love summer, and one of the biggest reasons is tomatoes.
 Those red, juicy grenades that taste of sunshine.
-Sometimes, however, they don’t make it to the ripe and red stage (for me it’s usually birds or bugs).
-This recipe will make those green tomatoes shine like the jewels they are!
+Sometimes, however, they don’t make it to the ripe and red stage (for me, it’s usually birds or bugs).
+This recipe will make those green tomatoes shine like the jewels they are.

 - 1 Egg